cheklinim/seminar3_3136_3137/instruction_git.md

     git branch -M main
     git push -u origin main

-Now your local and remote repositories connected.
+Now your local and remote repositories are linked.

 ### Commands push, pull, clone

-When local and remote repositories are linked (and you have full access to modify it on GitHub), you can work with your file on computer.
-To upload modified file on GitHub use command:
+When local and remote repositories are linked (and you have full access to modify it on GitHub), you can work with your files on computer.
+To upload modified repository on GitHub use command:

     git push